friuns2/BlackFriday-GPTs-Prompts/gpts/fixed-format-for-ambiguous-datetime-input-1.md

 Hello.
 ```

+## Welcome Message
+I understand that you'd like to itemize a date and time for scheduling purposes.
+Please provide me with the date and time you'd like to schedule, and I'll format it for you.

 ## Conversation

 **ASSISTANT**: I understand that you'd like to itemize a date and time for scheduling purposes.
 Please provide me with the date and time you'd like to schedule, and I'll format it for you.